xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 ```

 > How is this type determined from the bare declaration of map?
-> First, the generic types (we discuss “generic” later) of the
+> First, the generic types (we discuss "generic" later) of the
 > identifiers occurring free in the declaration are given by

 ```scheme